Finding The Right Attorney For Your Collaborative Divorce

 Collaborative divorce is considered new territory for many lawyers in the United States, even for those who have been practicing for years.
 Due to its unconventional, less formal and flexible terms, it cannot be understated that the importance of a trusted and credible attorney is crucial.
 Finding the right legal representative could mean the difference between a civil, peaceful divorce and a messy litigation battle.

-Unlike other family law cases, collaborative divorce involves both parties working together to resolve their issues, such as those concerning child custody, property division, support and alimony without going to court.
-The process is similar to mediation, but occurs over a period of time, rather than trying to decide every issues in a matter of hours.
-The collaborative process might also include other professionals, such as neutral mental health professionals and financial professionals, divorce coaches and child specialists.
+Unlike other family law cases, collaborative divorce involves both parties working together to resolve their issues, such as those concerning child custody, property division, support and alimony, without going to court.
+The process is similar to mediation but occurs over a period of time, rather than trying to decide every issue in a matter of hours.
+The collaborative process might also include other neutral parties, such as mental health professionals and financial professionals, divorce coaches, and child specialists.

 Seek Help From An Experienced Attorney

 Not all divorce attorneys practice or have training in the collaborative divorce process.
 The collaborative divorce process gives spouses many more options than what might be available in the courtroom.
 The judicial system can be adversarial, placing parties directly against each other.
 In litigation, judges and attorneys are also rigidly bound by rules of procedure, evidence and the family code.

 Attorneys who only practice litigation may focus more on the limited potential outcomes that are available at a public hearing or trial in a competitive setting.
 Collaborative divorce lawyers, on the other hand, work toward compromises that provide for mutual benefit, with a focus on assisting spouses in resolving matters in a healthy and productive way.

 - Locally trusted: Selecting a divorce lawyer is a very personal decision.
 It can be best to select someone you feel comfortable speaking to and whom you can easily reach when you have questions or concerns.